 Innovative film city is located about 40 km’s from Bangalore on Mysore road.
 A good strategic location as it will be accessible from both Bangalore and Mysore.
 The whole city is said to be spread over 58 acres.
 But to me, it looks like it should be slightly larger than that.
 At least it gives the illusion to be larger.
 The place is still under construction but was opened formally in April 2008.
 There are few attractions and amusements which are operational, some are in the process of coming up and some are planned to come.

 Film city is planned to provide 360-degree solutions for entertainment.
 Both for the customers of the entertainment industry and the industry itself.
 Its website says three major planned sections of entertainment.
 First is Innovative Attractions which covers amusements, attractions, museums and entertainment.
 Second is Innovative Style which covers shopping, dining, leisure & lifestyle.
-Third is Innovative Studio which would have an academy, studio, and facilities for film shooting and production.
+The third is Innovative Studio which would have an academy, studio, and facilities for film shooting and production.

 Of the attractions, most are ready or almost ready.
-You have museums like Tussaud’s wax museum, Ripley’s Believe it or not museum.
+You have museums like Tussaud’s wax museum, Ripley’s Believe it or not a museum.
 Guinness book of World Records and Jurassic Fossil museum.
 There are attractions like Dinosaur world, miniature city, Snow Park, mock sets, cartoon city, haunted mansion.
 In Amusements, they have Funplex where you can play a whole lot of video and high-end games.
 And also see a 4-D movie.
 Then there is go-karting, mirror maze, mini golf, an aqua kingdom where you can go and play around for some time.
 There are two amphitheaters.
 One an open one with a sitting capacity of more than 5000 people and another for children.
 A 21 screen multiplex is planned too.
 The other two segments Style and Studio are yet to come up.

 The façade of the city gives a magnificent look.
 As you take a turn from the road and enter the city it makes you feel as if you are entering something majestic.
 As you go inside, at this point in time you see a lot of construction going on.
 But you can also see that something world class is being built.
 Both in terms of attractions and the way the facility is being managed.
 There are a lot of employees spread across the length and breadth of the city who keep guiding you towards various places.
 Though there are well-printed maps and guides that they hand you over with the tickets.
 The facility is very well maintained even though half of it is still under construction.